vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ## Introduction

 Many of the machines and sensors in a warehouse or factory floor produce large amounts of data, continuously.
-Usually, the most important data is the data from the last couple of minutes, hours, or days (depending on the machine and application).
-This recent data is queried frequently, and must be delivered quickly.
+And Peakboard apps often use this data to do different things, such as visualizing the data, providing data insights, or sending a notification when some .

+### Data pre-aggregation

+However, applications often do not need or want the raw data from the machines.
+For example, let's say you have a temperature sensor in your warehouse.
+And let's say you have a Peakboard application that outputs the maximum, minimum, and average temperatures of the last 7 days.

+But the temperature sensor generates new data every 6 minutes.
+In that case, it would be annoying if the Peakboard app had to get the raw data and aggregate it itself.
+It would be better if the app could have access to *pre-aggregated data*.

+Maybe a machine generates new data every 6 minutes

 Older data, however, is still needed for long-term analysis, and must also be made available.
 But this long-term data is queried less frequently, and so it does not have the same speed requirements as recent data.